borjaMarti/educard/README.md

 - React Server Components

-[Server Components](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) run during build or on the server, and get excluded from the JavaScript bundle.
+[Server Components](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) run during build or on the server and get excluded from the JavaScript bundle.
 There are multiple advantages to using server components.
 I'll recap some of them here:

 <ol>
-  <li>Data Fetching: Done from the server, reduces the amount request made from the client.</li>
+  <li>**Data Fetching**: Accomplished from the server, reducing the number of requests made from the client.</li>
-  <li>Security: Tokens and API keys don't get exposed to the client.</li>
+  <li>**Security**: Tokens and API keys aren't exposed to the client.</li>
-  <li>Caching: Results can be cached and reused for subsequent requests and across users.</li>
+  <li>**Caching**: Results can be cached and reused for subsequent requests and across users.</li>
-  <li>Bundle Sizes: Reduded as dependencies are kept on server.</li>
+  <li>**Bundle Sizes**: Reduced size as dependencies stay on the server.</li>
-  <li>Initial Page Load: Fater Fist Contentful Paint as we can serve HTML immediately without waiting for the client to download, parse, and execute the JS that renders the page.</li>
+  <li>**Initial Page Load**: Faster First Contentful Paint as we can serve HTML immediately without waiting for the client to download, parse, and execute the JS that renders the page.</li>
-  <li>Streaming: Rendering work can be split into chunks and send them as they are ready, so the user sees parts of the page earlier without waiting for everything to be rendered on the server.</li>
+  <li>**Streaming**: Rendering work can be split into chunks sent as soon as they are ready, so the user sees parts of the page earlier without waiting for everything to render on the server.</li>
 </ol>

 I highly recommend [Next.js's article on their docs](https://nextjs.org/docs/app/building-your-application/rendering/server-components#streaming) for an in-depth look at how they work.

 - React Suspense

-React's [Suspense](https://react.dev/reference/react/Suspense) component let's us display a fallback until its children have finished loading.
-Because a loading component will trigger its nearest parent Suspense Boundary (meaning all children have to load until the fallback is replaced), we can adjust the granularity by nesting multiple Suspense Boundaries.
+React's [Suspense](https://react.dev/reference/react/Suspense) component lets us display a fallback until all its children have finished loading.
+Because a loading component will trigger its nearest parent Suspense Boundary, we can adjust the granularity by nesting multiple Suspense Boundaries.

 Here's a code snippet showing this in practice: